jestjs/jest/website/versioned_docs/version-23.x/JestObjectAPI.md

 ### `jest.restoreAllMocks()`

 Restores all mocks back to their original value.
 Equivalent to calling [`.mockRestore()`](MockFunctionAPI.md#mockfnmockrestore) on every mocked function.
-Beware that `jest.restoreAllMocks()` only works when mock was created with `jest.spyOn`; other mocks will require you to manually restore them.
+Beware that `jest.restoreAllMocks()` only works when the mock was created with `jest.spyOn`; other mocks will require you to manually restore them.

 ### `jest.resetModules()`